hrishitchaudhuri/Cat_Or_Dog/README.md

-# Cat_Or_Dog
+# This Repository is a Lie.

-A basic cat or dog classifier built using keras
+no I did not write a basic CNN. sike